 When it comes to investment strategies, there is a vast array of different approaches that suit varying individuals.
-An investor must choose a strategy that aligns with their personal goals, tolerance of risk, personality, and time management style.
+An investor must choose an investment strategy that aligns with their personal goals, tolerance of risk, personality, and time management style.
 When deciding upon an approach, it is important to keep in mind that the ‘best strategy’ for you may not be what is historically the most profitable.
-At Above the Green Line we follow several approaches which include:
+At Above the Green Line we follow several Investment Strategies which include:

 - Dogs of the Dow

 - ETF Sector Rotation – Best for Retirement Plans